iaudouard/animerecommender/README.md

 <h3 align="center">Anime Recommender</h3>

   <p align="center">
-    This project is a fullstack anime recommendation system, with a backend/api that currently uses our own system to recommend anime based on a single anime given as input. * soon to be implemented with matrix factorization as we have added an account feature on the frontend *
+    This project is a fullstack anime recommendation system, with a backend/api that currently uses our own system to recommend anime based on a single anime given as input.
     <br />
     <br />
     <br />